r7avi/Google-Maps-Data-Scrapper/README.md

      python run.py
     ```

+2. Change total_listings in run.py .
+Min : 20 and Max : 150

 3. The script will launch a browser, perform the search, and start scraping information.
 It will display the progress and save the results to a CSV file called searchname_results.csv.

 ## Docker :